mkm29/ai-on-the-edge/README.md

 docker run -it --rm --runtime nvidia nvcr.io/nvidia/l4t-pytorch:r32.6.1-pth1.9-py3 python3 -c "import torch; print(torch.cuda.is_available());"
 ```

 If all works correctly you should see `True` printed out.
+This just shows how to run a Docker image, it is trivial to create a Pod definition that will use this image (as shown above).

 ### GAN